 How are composite scores calculated for dual-threat quarterbacks?

-**Why is interest in dual-threat quarterbacks increasing?**
+Why is the demand for dual-threat quarterbacks increasing?

 3 star recruit 2027 Monmouth University football decommitment 2026 NFL draft prospect QB prospect NJ 2027 QB recruit college football prospect camps 247sports recruiting NCAA college football recruiting dual-threat quarterbacks prospect analysis NCAA football recruiting national signing day football prospect rankings North Jersey football recruit college football commits rivals recruiting transfer portal 2026